AntonGulak/trueNFTCollection/README.md

  <li> There are two options to choose image to upload </li>
   <ul>
-    <li> List of picture from folder <i> public\image </i>  (It is made for large number of image, which are made by NFT Art Generator (for example, you can use generator https://github.com/AntonGulak/trueNFTCollection/tree/main/nft_generator) </li>
+    <li> List of picture from folder <i> public\image </i>  (It is made for large number of image, which are made by NFT Art Generator (for example, you can use generator https://github.com/AntonGulak/trueNFTCollection/tree/main/nft_generator However, generative art it is not only images pack from a set of specified traits, it can be any automatically generated pictures according to any rules) </li>
     <li> You choose picture and click on it and get url </li>  <BR>

    ![image](https://user-images.githubusercontent.com/55970327/146763467-b74077c4-218f-4d99-b26d-178873532228.png)